cathysnider/cathysnider.github.io/lando.md

 Sadly, this does not work with our configuration at this time

-### Destroying a Lando Project
-`lando destroy` <br />
-Destroying a project removes the Lando container and everything contained therein; i.e. your site's database and its contents.
-It does not delete Drupal core or the Express Profile files cloned from GitHub.
-You can start over from **Step 4: Install the chosen Drupal Profile with drush.**

 ## Installing Lando (One Time Setup)

 Get Lando dmg from GitHub; run through package installation <br />